wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 -   <b>Manage users</b>

-    You can view details of users stored in the external user store.
-If you are logged in to the dashsboard with administrator credentials, you can also add new users, and remove users from the user store.
+    You can view details of users stored in the [external user store](../../setup/user_stores/managing_users).
+If you are logged in to the dashboard with administrator credentials, you can also add new users, and remove users from the user store.

 ## Setting up the Dashboard